-- 1.1 On 6 July 2023 the Utility Regulator (UR) in consultation with firmus energy (Supply) Limited (FES), the Department for the Economy (DfE) and the Consumer Council Northern Ireland (CCNI) began a review of the FES maximum average price for domestic customers and small business customers using less than 2,500 therms per annum.
-The current maximum average price has been effective from 1 April 2023 and covers approximately 65,000 domestic and small business customers within the Ten Towns area. - 1.2 The UR carries out formal reviews of the FES maximum average price on a bi-annual basis (in advance of April and October).
+- 1.1 On 16 January 2024 the Utility Regulator (UR) in consultation with firmus energy (Supply) Limited (FES), the Department for the Economy (DfE) and the Consumer Council Northern Ireland (CCNI) began a review of the FES maximum average price for domestic customers and small business customers using less than 2,500 therms per annum.
+The current maximum average price has been effective from 1 October 2023 and covers approximately 67,000 domestic and small business customers within the Ten Towns area. - 1.2 The UR carries out formal reviews of the FES maximum average price on a bi-annual basis (in advance of April and October).
 The UR can also initiate a further review at any stage should the wholesale cost of gas change significantly such that it would result in an increase or decrease of at least 5% to the maximum average price.
-On an ongoing basis we analyse the cost of wholesale gas on the forward curve, along with the forward purchases that FES has made to date. - 1.3 This review was initiated to establish the new maximum average price to become effective from 1 October 2023.
+On an ongoing basis we analyse the cost of wholesale gas on the forward curve, along with the forward purchases that FES has made to date. - 1.3 This review was initiated to establish the new maximum average price to become effective from 1 April 2024.
 The review is a formal process agreed by the UR, FES, DfE and the CCNI. - 1.4 FES uses the maximum average price to set the actual tariffs that are charged to customers.
 The tariffs are calculated on a weighted average basis, based on average usage and the number of customers using each tariff.
-FES cannot charge more than the maximum average price overall.
+FES cannot charge more than the maximum average price overall. - 1.1 From 1 April 2024 the maximum average price for domestic and small business customers will be 263.58 pence per therm; decreasing from from 312.30 pence per therm in the current tariff which was last set on 1 October 2023.
+The tariff will be kept under constant review. - 1.5 Table 1 below shows the changes since October 2023 to the annual bill payable by FES customers.